M-Sc-AUT/.github/README.md

-# CE Department of Amorkabir University of Technology
+# CE Department of Amirkabir University of Technology

 You Can Find All of Computer Engineering documents here.